Quotients of buildings by groups acting freely on chambers: Abstract

-\subsection{Abstract}
+\section{Abstract}

-\begin{adjustwidth}{3em}{3em} We introduce certain directed multigraphs with extra structure, called Weyl graphs, which realize quotients of buildings by type-preserving chamber-free group actions.
-Weyl graphs generalize chambers systems of type $M$ by allowing $2$-residues to be quotients of generalized polygons by flag-free group actions.
+We introduce certain directed multigraphs with extra structure, called Weyl graphs, which model quotients of Tits buildings by type-preserving chamber-free group actions.
+Their advantage over complexes of groups, which are often used for the CAT(0) Davis realization of buildings, is that Weyl graphs exploit the ultimate combinatorial W-metric structure of buildings.
+Weyl graphs generalize Tits's chambers systems of type M by allowing 2-residues to be quotients of generalized polygons by flag-free group actions, and Weyl graphs are easily constructed by amalgamating such quotients.
 We develop covering theory of Weyl graphs, which can be used to construct buildings as universal covers.
-We obtain a canonical group presentation of the fundamental group of a Weyl graph, which acts chamber-freely on the covering building. \end{adjustwidth}
+We describe a method of obtaining a group presentation of the fundamental group of a Weyl graph, which acts chamber-freely on the covering building.
+The theory developed here is part of a fully general theory which deals with not necessarily chamber-free actions and the stacky version of buildings.